TravelingThruTime/Arkology/README.md

 Includes 6-page Constitution, Budget, UBI via BCH, Election System, Liquid Democracy, and embedded Twitter Clone.

 Ask claude.ai to change the domain to something you own.
-Currently it is set to arkology.org
+Currently it is set to arkology.org If the file size is too big for claude.ai, simply remove caddy.exe

-To Run: Put Caddy.exe, ark.mp4 and ark2.mp4 into the folder.
-The mp4s are any 640x360 video.
+To Run: Make sure Caddy.exe, ark.mp4 and ark2.mp4 are in the folder.
+The mp4s are any 640x360 9:16 video.
 Run ark.bat as an administrator.
 Select option 12, then option 1.
 Run ark.bat as an administrator again.
 Select option 16.
 (Caddy HTTPS)